Font Size: Large Small

 4. If you go to the toilet or washroom, do not leave your bags with strangers.

-5. If an accident happens to you or you find anything abnormal, please tell a conductor or a policeman on the train immediately.
+5. If an accident happens to you or you find anything abnormal, please tell a conductor or a policeman immediately.

 Spring Festival Travel Peak